MicrosoftDocs/power-automate-docs/articles/sap-integration/overview.md

 ﻿---
 title: Overview of SAP integration with Microsoft Power Platform (preview)
-description: Learn how SAP integration with Microsoft Power Platform is improved with a prebuilt SAP Integration solution that works with enhanced connection features, new Logic Apps functions, and an updated on-premises data gateway.
+description: Learn how SAP integration with Microsoft Power Platform is improved with a prebuilt solution that works with enhanced connection features.
 author: EllenWehrle
 ms.subservice: cloud-flow
 ms.topic: article